 Case Researched by Walter Semkiw, MD

-Article by Walter Semkiw, MD
+Article by Walter Semkiw, MD from Born Again

 In the year 2001, I was researching a cohort that appeared to have reincarnated in contemporary times from the American Revolution.
 On my own, I had hypothesized past life matches for Bill Clinton, Al Gore and Geroge W. Bush, who were all involved in the 2000 Presidential election.
 Ralph Nader was a candidate for US President 2000 also and as people tend to reincarnate in groups, I suspected Nader likely was also involved in the American Revolution, though I had no clue as to who he may have been.

 In a session with Kevin Ryerson, I asked Ahtun Re if Nader was incarnate during that period of time and if so, who he was.
 Ahtun Re confirmed that Nader was alive in the eighteenth century and that his name was Thomson or Thomason.
 Ahtun Re told me that he was a major player in the Continental Congress and Ahtun Re stated that I would find that Thomson had the same chiseled facial features as Ralph Nader.

 Initially, I was frustrated in locating information on someone named Thomson in the books and other resources that I had collected on the American Revolution.
 Time was an issue, as I had signed a contract for by book, Return of the Revolutionaries, on October 30, 2001, which was John Adams’ birthday, and my publisher’s deadline for the book’s submission was fast approaching.